Holiday Schedule Frequently Asked Questions

 Q: How will the holiday schedule apply to employees on a nontraditional work week schedule?

 A: An eligible employee on a nontraditional work week schedule may receive alternate paid days during the period of Dec.
-24 through Jan.
-2 to make his/her pay whole.
+26 through Dec 31. to make their pay whole.
 Using established guidelines, Human Resources will work with individual departments to create customized pay schedules as needed.

 Q: What about faculty?